metabase/metabase/docs/administration-guide/databases/google-analytics.md

 You can click on **Explore this data** to see some automatic explorations of your data, or click **I'm good thanks** to stay in the Admin Panel.

 Give Metabase some time to sync with your Google Analytics dataset, then exit Admin mode, click on **Browse Data**, find your database, and start exploring your data.
+Once Metabase is finished syncing, you should see the names of your Properties & Apps in the data browser.

 ## Troubleshooting